p2pu/learning-about-learning-circles/modules/Orientation/_posts/2019-01-02-welcome-to--p2pu.md

 Here’s a 2-minute video to help orient you to the P2PU community.
 [https://www.youtube.com/watch?v=bQqmIS7WQa8](https://www.youtube.com/watch?v=bQqmIS7WQa8)

-And here are some slides that explain the history of P2PU and learning circles a bit more.
+And here are some slides that outline the key components of a learning circle:
 [https://docs.google.com/presentation/d/1iN_lmDov-xI0J5k4vYFbG4xGL1A-q0DBXdZ-nCfEQhs/edit#slide=id.g48b0301b60_0_153](https://docs.google.com/presentation/d/1iN_lmDov-xI0J5k4vYFbG4xGL1A-q0DBXdZ-nCfEQhs/edit#slide=id.g48b0301b60_0_153)

 Curious about where P2PU gets its name?
 Look at the pictures below of two different types of computing networks.
 One of them is a client/server network, and the other is a peer-to-peer network.
 Can you guess which is which?